WazapIO/client-kotlin/docs/MessageSendingApi.md

  - **Content-Type**: application/json
  - **Accept**: Not defined

-<a name="instancesInstanceKeySendVideoPost"></a>
+<a name="uploadMedia"></a>
-# **instancesInstanceKeySendVideoPost**
+# **uploadMedia**
-> APIResponse instancesInstanceKeySendVideoPost(instanceKey, to, instancesInstanceKeySendVideoPostRequest, caption)
+> APIResponse uploadMedia(instanceKey, type, uploadMediaRequest)

-Send raw video.
+Upload media.

-Sends a video message by uploading to the WhatsApp servers every time.
-This is not recommended for bulk sending.
+Uploads media to WhatsApp servers and returns the media keys.
+Store the returned media keys, as you will need them to send media messages

 ### Example
 ```kotlin